 Unsure of how to lead a project whilst social distancing?

 It may take some creativity, but social action can be achieved from home!
-Here’s some ideas that young people have used their Microgrants funding to deliver during lockdown:
+Here’s some projects that young people have led using their Microgrants funding during lockdown:

 - Online support groups to encourage families to start conversations around mental health